rmeyerth/slop-site/blog/2023-06-09-release/index.md

 return test.aTest();
 ```
 Would return the same result.

+**NOTE:** Any variables declared within an instance are added to global storage currently.
+Only those declared within the type paramters and
+constructors are added locally.
+This will be fixed as a priority.
 ### Inheritance
 The current model for inheritance only supports extending the functionality and properties of another type.
 Parents can be defined by using the '<-'
 notation after the name and optional parameters.
 For example: